What’s more important for B2B businesses: brand building or lead generation?

 This is where you start to explore each solution in depth, giving more facts such as advantages and disadvantages of each, and some idea of how to begin making the right choice.

 Again, it’s really important to be honest rather than try to skew the reader towards your own offering.
 That only leads to unhappy clients and customers.
-If you’re a poor fit for each other, it’s best get them out of the funnel now so you can concentrate on the better fits.
+If you’re a poor fit for each other, it’s best get them out of the funnel now so you can concentrate on the better prospects.

-As we mentioned in the Stuck stage, you can use ‘how to’ content here as well.
+As I mentioned in the Stuck stage, you can use ‘how to’ content here as well.
 Only this time it will be more niche, focusing less on ‘how to reduce bloating’, for example, and more on ‘how to choose the right probiotic for wheat intolerance’.

 You can also hone your angle to focus specifically on factors that will affect your reader’s choice, such as price, as well as comparing different options like for like.